Possession of Xanax in Florida

 If the Xanax was found in a place where more than one person had access, the prosecutor would have to comply with the law of constructive possession, which requires the prosecutor to prove the following two elements before you can be convicted of Possession of Xanax:

-- Knowledge of the Xanax's presence;
+- Knowledge of the Xanax's presence; and

-- Dominion and control over the Xanax.
+- Dominion and control over the Xanax, which means more than the mere ability to reach out and touch the Xanax.

 Below are scenarios where it can be argued the prosecutor could not meet their burden of proving constructive Possession of Xanax.